MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/facebook-unity.md

 ### Running the application on Android

-Before launching the application on **Android**, you are required to perform additional configuration steps:
+Before launching the application on Android, you are required to perform additional configuration steps:

-- First, you need to ensure you have the **Android** platform selected, and the unique **Package ID** set (as indicated in the example below.
+- First, you need to ensure you have the Android platform selected, and the unique **Package ID** set (as indicated in the example below.

 > [!NOTE]
 > Please make sure to create your own *unique* **Package ID**.